 Fisher Phillips Attorney Receives President’s Award from South Carolina Bar - June 22, 2016

 The President’s Award is given in recognition to YLD members who exemplify dedication to public service and YLD initiatives.
 The South Carolina Bar YLD is a sponsor of the Cinderella Project, now in its 15th year, which provides gently worn formal, bridesmaid and prom dresses for young women who lack the financial resources to buy a gown for their high school prom.
-Bias serves as the statewide Chair of the Cinderella Project.
+Willis serves as the statewide Chair of the Cinderella Project.